How to Configure Microsoft Graph OAuth 2.0 for Email SMTP

 • Expiration period (recommended: 12 or 24 months)

 ⚠️ Important: Copy the Value immediately.
-This will not be shown again.
+It will not be shown again.

 • Client Secret Value → CLIENT_SECRET